bchainzhang/bchainzhang.github.io/index.md

 - A clean definition of online cipher was introduced in our RSA 2011 paper and widely used in subsequent online encryption and online authenticated encryption schemes (including the CAESAR competition candidates).

-- The most efficient ABA so far: CCS 2022 (Pillar)
+- One of the state of the art ABA so far: CCS 2022 (Pillar).
+Pillar has on average 12 steps to terminate and assumes common coins and authenticated channels only.

 - The most communication-efficient RBC so far: PODC 2022.